chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/configure-synchronization-with-custom-target-attributes.md

 You can customize your synchronization schema to include custom attributes that are defined in the target directory.
 This article describes how to customize a Salesforce subscription by adding a new field called `officeCode`.
 You set up synchronization from Azure Active Directory (Azure AD) to Salesforce, and for each user, you will populate the `officeCode` field in Salesforce with the value from the `extensionAttribute10` field in Azure AD.

 This article assumes that you have already added an application that supports synchronization to your tenant through the [Azure Portal](https://portal.azure.com), that you know the application display name, and that you have an authorization token for Microsoft Graph.
-For information about how to obtain authorization token, see [Get access tokens to call Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_overview).
+For information about how to get the authorization token, see [Get access tokens to call Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/concepts/auth_overview).

 ## Find the service principal object by display name

-The following example shows how to find a service principal object with the display name "Salesforce".
+The following example shows how to find a service principal object with the display name Salesforce.

 ```http
 GET https://graph.microsoft.com/beta/servicePrincipals?$select=id,appId,displayName&$filter=startswith(displayName, 'salesforce')